Aaron-RN/HTML-Building-With-Responsive-Design/README.md

 # Building with Responsive Design
-In this project, you’ll get the chance to build a responsive website.
-We’ll be cloning The Next Web, a tech-focused magazine which uses media queries to gracefully degrade their site as the window size is reduced.
+In this project, I built a responsive website.
+The website I built was The Next Web, a tech-focused magazine which uses media queries to gracefully degrade their site as the window size is reduced.

 You can find the original project specification at: https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-responsive-design